 Episode summaries are available here.

 I would like to suggest a topic/guest for an episode

 That's great.
 Our topics and guest are guided by our listeners requests.
 Either send us an email to or click here.

 Can I leave my suggestion as a voice note?

 We love voice notes!
 Leave us a voice note here.

 Coming soon!
 Subscribe to our newsletter to be the first to know!

 Dr Bahijja Raimi-Abraham

 Founder & Host

-Dr. Raimi-Abraham is the first graduate of the University of East Anglia School of Pharmacy to be awarded a Ph.D. and more recently won the Outstanding Woman in STEM Precious Award.
+Dr Raimi-Abraham is the first graduate of the University of East Anglia School of Pharmacy to be awarded a PhD and was the 2018 recipient of the Outstanding Woman in STEM Precious Award.